Consensys/doc.goquorum/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 ## Add or Remove Validators

-The approach to adding or removing validators is typically done via API's or the Geth CLI, and the thing to note is that the process of adding or removing a validator must be done on greater than 50% of the existing validator pool
+The approach to adding or removing validators is typically done via API's or the geth CLI, and the thing to note is that the process of adding or removing a validator must be done on greater than 50% of the existing validator pool